astronomer/airflow-guides/guides/airflow-kedro.md

 ## The Plugin

-Our team at Astronomer has teamed up with the Kedro team to extend the [`kedro-airflow`](https://github.com/quantumblacklabs/kedro-airflow) plugin to accommodate a significantly improved developer experience.
+In close partnership with the team at Kedro, we've recently extended the [`kedro-airflow`](https://github.com/quantumblacklabs/kedro-airflow) plugin to accommodate a significantly improved developer experience.
 With this plugin, you can translate your Kedro pipeline into a clean, legible, and well-structured Apache Airflow DAG with one simple command:

 ```bash
 kedro airflow create